 Scarves and other woven products are often made by the poorest people in the world.
 Labour is often cheap and weaving can be done on simple devices.
 The raw materials needed to make for example a scarf are homegrown or purchased at the market.

 This way, when not busy with agricultural tasks, the artisans (mainly women) can earn an extra income for their families.
 An additional advantage is that these products can be made at home and therefore do not break the family ties.

 Designing, weaving and dyeing these products mostly require a lot of time, physical effort, experience and creativity.

 Highland Indian in Peru.

 Counting Flowers offers entrepreneurs a sales channel to consumers in the West.
-At this moment we buy our scarves from 17 small scale, highly creative producers who live in marginalised regions in countries like Afghanistan, Ethiopia, Nepal and India.
+At this moment we buy our products from 17 small scale, highly creative producers who live in marginalised regions in countries like Afghanistan, Ethiopia, Nepal and India.